raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-03-16-on-leadership-and-coaching.md

         + Send a Mixed-Message
             - show other party you **cannot be taken advantage of**
             - combine power and interests or rights and interests
-            - "I'm sure that my management team would love to get involved in this matter,  but I'm more inclined to work this out with you one on one. "
+            - "**I'm sure that my management team would love to get involved in** this matter,  but **I'm more inclined to work this out** with you one on one. "

         + solve conflicts face to face
             - people like to use power and right strategies when they communicate virtually